xxiled-plastic-cat/app-service-quickstart-docker-images/drupal-nginx-fpm/0.6/README.md

 ```
 /usr/sbin/nginx -s reload
 ```
+## How to update config files of varinish
+1. Go to "/etc/varnish", update config files as your wish.

+>You can find backup of default nginx/varnish configration at /etc/nginx-bak and /etc/varnish-bak

 ## Tips of Log rotate
 1. By default, log rotate is disabled if deploy this images to web app for containers of azure.
 It's enabled if you use this image by "docker run".